Construction Payroll Software Faces Challenges

 The first major challenge for Construction Payroll Software is to have a mechanism that ensures that projects are being charged a fully loaded rate for the people working on it.

 Consider the following scenario.
-A construction company with two projects one in the city – the other at a suburban location.
-Employees at the major city project working long hours are being compared with the suburban project working normal hours.
+A construction company with two projects, one in the city – the other at a suburban location.
+Employees at the major city project working long hours are being compared with the suburban project, working normal hours.
 The cost per hour for the city project can be almost double the suburban project.
-But the difference is not obvious unless you do the analysis.
+However, the difference is not obvious unless you do the analysis.

 Real Cost Per Hour